Skip to content

 • Bench/System/ATE programmable DC power supply, capable of supplying 20V/2A

-• (optional) Ethernet cable to connect the Xavier to access it with SSH
+• (optional) Ethernet cable to connect the board to access it with SSH

-To use the Xavier directly without SSHing into it: - HDMI cable to connect to an external display - USB mouse and keyboard
+To use the Jetson board directly without SSHing into it: - HDMI cable to connect to an external display - USB mouse and keyboard

 Software